leeprovoost/go-rest-api-template/README.md

 * `STG`: staging servers
 * `PRD`: production servers

-When it can't detect an environment variable, it assumes that it's running on your local development workstation.

 We then load our version file.
-I have added a helper function in `helpers.go` that can parse a `VERSION` file using semantic versioning.
+I have added a helper function in `util.go` that can parse a `VERSION` file using semantic versioning.

 ```
 // reading version from file
 version, err := ParseVersionFile(version)
 if err != nil {
-  log.Fatal(err)
+  log.WithFields(log.Fields{
+    "env":  env,
+    "err":  err,
+    "path": os.Getenv("VERSION"),
+  }).Fatal("Can't find a VERSION file")
+  return
 }
+log.WithFields(log.Fields{
+  "env":     env,
+  "path":    os.Getenv("VERSION"),
+  "version": version,
+}).Info("Loaded VERSION file")
 ```

+When we can't find a version file, then we throw an error.
+When we do find a version file, then we're just writing a log entry.

 The check for error (`if err != nil`) is a common Go way of handling return values that contain errors. the `main` function is one of the few places where I use log.Fatal in my application. `log.Fatal` logs your file to the console, but also exits your application.
 This is for me the correct behaviour here because without a correct `VERSION` file, the app shouldn't work.
 It's too risky that you may have deployed the incorrect application version.

 This API doesn't talk to a real database but to a very simple in-memory mock database.
 That's why I have a `fixtures.json` file with some data.
-I have added a helper function in `helpers.go` that can read and parse that file into our in-memory mock database.
+I have added a helper function in `data/util.go` that can read and parse that file into our in-memory mock database.
 Have a look at the next Data section to find out more about the in-memory database.
 I may change this in the future into an integration with an actual database.

 ```
 // load fixtures data into mock database
 db, err := LoadFixturesIntoMockDatabase(fixtures)
 ```

-Once all the data is read from our environment variables and `fixtures.json` file, we can then initialise our application context. `AppContext` is a struct that holds some application info that we can pass around (e,g, provide to our handlers).
+Once all the data is read from our environment variables and `fixtures.json` file, we can then initialise our application context. `AppEnv` is a struct that holds some application info that we can pass around (e,g, provide to our handlers).
 It's a neat way to avoid using global variables and avoiding that you have application variables all over the place.

-I have defined the `AppContext` struct in `helpers.go`:
+I have defined the `AppEnv` struct in `server/appenv.go`:

 ```
-// AppContext holds application configuration data
+// AppEnv holds application configuration data
-type AppContext struct {
+type AppEnv struct {
 	Render  *render.Render
 	Version string
 	Env     string